aageeai/SynthVision-Mpox/README.md

-## Dataset Description
+## Mpox (previously Monkeypox) synthetic clinical image dataset

-This dataset consists of 1,000 images, generated using our proprietary SynthVision approach to synthetic data generation.
-The images in this dataset comprehensively cover lesions on various body parts, specifically:
+This Mpox (previously Monkeypox) dataset contains 1,000 synthetic clinical images generated using our proprietary SynthVision data generation pipeline.
+It is intended for use in Mpox digital detection and related research.
+The images comprehensively cover lesions in various stages of the disease on different body parts, specifically:
 - Face
 - Back
 - Leg